towith/Gift-App/README.md

 # A website and also a frontend app to gen android app as gift to others.
-Based on angular, angular-material , spring boot
+Based on angular, angular-material , spring boot, android webview

 > To run server backend